circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 - Tom Thorough
 - Diana Helpful

---- students template starts ---
---- propose sections Marked with # and their expected content ---
---- rather than definitions list the aspects which should be captured in this section
---- For example, look at the Biosample section bellow, what other information should be provided
---- for fly experiments.
----
---- There are suggestions of other sections, complete the recommended content,
---- and feel free to add your own sections

 ## Biosample
-> Description of biological entity that was monitored / measured/ experimented on
+> Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
 > Species
 > Strains used